magnuspalmblad/compareMS2/README.md

 ## 3. Using compareMS2

 compareMS2 can be used both from the command-line interface (CLI) and through the compareMS2 GUI.
 Every compareMS2 analysis consists of two phases: (1) pairwise comparison of all LC-MS/MS datasets and (2) calculating a distance matrix from all pairwise comparisons.
 The compareMS2 GUI provides real-time feedback by continuously updating the distance matrix, and drawing a UPGMA tree at the completion of each row in the (lower triangular) distance matrix.
-The distance metric is symmetric, i.e. the distance from dataset A to dataset B is identical to the distance from dataset B to dataset A. If the distance A - B has already been calculated, there is no need to calculate B - A. As every dataset is identical to itself, there is no point in calculating A - A or B - B, as these distances are always zero.
+The default distance metric D is symmetric, i.e. the distance from dataset A to dataset B is identical to the distance from dataset B to dataset A. If the distance D(A, B) has already been calculated, there is no need to calculate D(B, A).
+As every dataset is identical to itself, there is no point in calculating D(A, A) or D(B, B), as these are always zero.

 ![compareMS2 on primate datasets](./pictures/primates_circular.png)
 Figure 1.
 Phylogenetic tree based on sample primate [sera datasets](https://osf.io/sg796/) of 1,000 tandem mass spectra, as displayed during a compareMS2 run.
+This is a good test dataset for compareMS2.

 ### 3.1 Configuring compareMS2